Return to Earth, naturally

 Woodland or green burial is not for everyone but if you love the countryside and care for the environment it offers you a real choice to do something positive at the end of your life.

-A natural woodland burial is an environmentally sustainable alternative to existing funeral practices where the body is returned to the earth to decompose naturally and be recycled into new life.
+A natural woodland burial is an environmentally sustainable and often less expensive alternative to existing funeral practices where the body is returned to the earth to decompose naturally and be recycled into new life.